 Duties and Responsibilities:

 All calls to the ACO are routed through Princeton Police Dispatch at the number referenced above and every effort is made to respond to your call in a timely manner.

-Please attach your 2013 license tag on your dog(s) collar.
+Please attach your 2017 license tag on your dog(s) collar.
 If your dog gets loose or in case of an emergency, contacting you will be more efficient.